 What are artists thinking and doing?

-Andrew Nairne, Director, has invited artists that Kettle’s Yard have worked with in the past to offer their reflections from home, through images and text, at a time when millions around the world are homebound.
-We will continue to update this as we post another artist every week.
+During the first lockdown Andrew Nairne, Director, invited artists that Kettle’s Yard has worked with in the past to offer their reflections from home, through images and text, at a time when millions around the world were homebound.

 Week 2: Vicken Parsons, Norfolk, UK

 Week 8: Seher Shah, New Delhi, India

 Week 9: Harold Offeh, Cambridge, UK

 During the first lockdown Francesca Bertolotti-Bailey, Acting Head of Programme, invited artists that Kettle’s Yard has worked with in the past to offer their reflections on these exceptional times by answering three questions with a short video.